Viktor Bryukhanov: Biography

-Bryukhanov was born on 1 December 1935 in the city of Tashkent, Uzbekistan (at the time part of the USSR).
+Bryukhanov was born on 1 December 1935 in the city of Tashkent, Uzbek SSR.
 He was the oldest son out of four children.
 His father used to work as a glazier and his mother was a cleaning lady.
 He later became the only one of his brothers to receive higher education attaining a degree from the Energy Department of the Tashkent Polytechnic in electrical engineering in 1959.
 After graduation, he was offered a job at Academy of Sciences of Uzbekistan.

-In 1966, he was invited to work at the Slavyanskaya Thermal Power Plant.
-He started as a senior foreman and rose up to the rank of head of workshop and finally, deputy chief engineer, finally resigning in 1970 to build a nuclear power plant in Ukraine (which at the time was also part of the USSR).
+In 1966, he was invited to work at the Slavyansk Thermal Power Plant.
+He started as a senior foreman and rose up to the rank of head of workshop and finally, deputy chief engineer, after which he resigned in 1970 to build a nuclear power plant in the Ukrainian SSR.
 He was a member of Communist Party of Soviet Union (CPSU) since 1966.
-Between 1970 and 1986, he was repeatedly elected member of the regional district office of Kyiv, Chernobyl, and Pripyat city committees of the party.
+Between 1970 and 1986, he was repeatedly elected member of the regional district office of Kiev, Chernobyl, and Pripyat city committees of the party.

 Viktor met his wife Valentina at Angren Power Plant.
 Valentina was an assistant to a turbine engineer and Viktor was a trainee fresh from the university.

 Chernobyl Power Plant construction

 In 1971 the energy minister offered Bryukhanov a new assignment – build an atomic power plant consisting of four RBMK reactors on the banks of the Pripyat River in Ukraine.
 Initially, Bryukhanov proposed construction of pressurized water reactors (PWRs), but this decision was met with opposition stating safety and economic reasons supporting construction of RBMK reactors, which was eventually performed.

+Bryukhanov presided over the response to fuel element damage at Reactor 1 on 9 September 1982, when contaminated steam was vented into the atmosphere.
+The radioactive contaminants had spread fourteen kilometers from the plant and reached Pripyat, but the authorities determined that the public should not be informed, and that decontamination was only necessary on the grounds of the plant itself.